Jonathan2251/lbd/_sources/gpu.rst.txt

   Inward and outward in 2D for a vector.

-Base on this observation, the rule for inward and outward to any vector as :numref:`inward-edge-normals`.
-Face the same direction of a specific vector, the left side is inward and right side is outward as :numref:`2d-vector-inward`.
+Based on this observation, the rule for inward and outward vectors is shown in

-For each edge :math:`P_i - P_{i+1}`, the inward edge normal is the vector :math:`\mathsf x\; v_i`; the outward edge normal is :math:`\; -\; \mathsf x\; v_i`.
-Where :math:`\; \mathsf x\; v_i` is coss-product(:math:`\mathsf v_i`) as
 :numref:`inward-edge-normals`.
+Facing the same direction as a specific vector,
+the left side is inward and the right side is outward, as shown in
+:numref:`2d-vector-inward`.

+For each edge :math:`P_i - P_{i+1}`, the inward edge normal is the vector
+:math:`\mathsf{x} \; v_i`; the outward edge normal is
+:math:`- \; \mathsf{x} \; v_i`, where :math:`\mathsf{x} \; v_i` is the
+cross-product of :math:`v_i`, as shown in :numref:`inward-edge-normals`.

-Polygon can be created from vertices.
+A polygon can be created from a set of vertices.
+Suppose
-Suppose that :math:`(P_0, P_1, ..., P_n)` is a polygon.
+:math:`(P_0, P_1, ..., P_n)` defines a polygon.
 The line segments
-:math:`P_0P_1, P_1P_2`, etc., are the edges of the polygon; the vectors :math:`v_0 = P_1 - P_0, v_1 = P_2 - P_1, ..., v_n = P_0 - P_n` are the edges
+:math:`P_0P_1, P_1P_2`, etc., are the polygon’s edges.
+The vectors
+:math:`v_0 = P_1 - P_0, v_1 = P_2 - P_1, ..., v_n = P_0 - P_n` represent those
+edges.

-of the polygon.
-Through counter clockwise, the left side is inward, then the inward region of polygon can be decided.
+Using counter-clockwise ordering, the left side is inward.
+Thus, the inward
+region of a polygon can be determined.

-For a convex polygon whose vertices are listed in counter clockwise order, the inward edge normals point toward the interior of the polygon, and the outward edge normals point toward the unbounded exterior of the polygon, corresponding to our ordinary intuition.
-But if the vertices of a polygon are given in clockwise order, the interior and exterior swap roles.
+For a convex polygon with vertices listed in counter-clockwise order, the
+inward edge normals point toward the interior of the polygon, and the outward
+edge normals point toward the unbounded exterior.
+This matches our usual
+intuition.

+However, if the polygon vertices are listed in clockwise order, the interior
+and exterior definitions are reversed.

-This cross product has an important property: Going from v to ×v involves a rotation by 90◦ in the same direction as the rotation that takes the positive x-axis to the positive y-axis.
+This cross product has an important property: going from :math:`v` to
+:math:`\times v` involves a 90° rotation in the same direction as the
+rotation from the positive x-axis to the positive y-axis.

 .. _in-polygon:
 .. figure:: ../Fig/gpu/polygon.png